Public execution

-A public execution is a form of capital punishment which "members of the general public may voluntarily attend."
+A public execution is a form of capital punishment which "members of the general public may voluntarily attend".
 This definition excludes the presence of only a small number of witnesses called upon to assure executive accountability.
 The purpose of such displays has historically been to deter individuals from defying laws or authorities.
 Attendance at such events was historically encouraged and sometimes even mandatory.

+Most countries have abolished the death penalty entirely, either in law or in practice.
 While today most countries regard public executions with distaste, they have been practiced at some point in history nearly everywhere.
 At many points in the past, public executions were preferred to executions behind closed doors because of their capacity for deterrence.
 However, the actual efficacy of this form of terror is disputed.
 They also allowed the convicted the opportunity to make a final speech, gave the state the chance to display its power in front of those who fell under its jurisdiction, and granted the public what was considered to be a great spectacle.
 Public executions also permitted the state to project its superiority over political opponents.

-History

-The ancient world
+People were publicly executed so that the public could see the consequences of committing a crime.

+Ancient era

 People were crucified in ancient Macedonia, Persia, Jerusalem, Phoenicia, Rome, and Carthage.

 China

 Public executions were common in China from at least the Tang Dynasty.

-In modern China, hundreds of thousands of people were executed during the Cultural Revolution.
+Medieval period

 Medieval Islam

-There are reports of public executions in early Islam, especially for sodomy.
+There are reports of public executions in early Islam.

 Medieval Europe

 Documented public executions date back to at least the late medieval period, and peaked in the later sixteenth century.
 This peak was due in part to the witch trials of the early modern period.
-In the late Middle Ages, executions used increasingly brutal methods designed to inflict pain on the victim while still alive and to generate a spectacle in order to deter others from committing crimes.The cruelty of the mode of execution (including the amount victims were tortured before the actual execution) was also more or less extreme depending on the crime itself.
+In the late Middle Ages, executioners used increasingly brutal methods designed to inflict pain on the victim while still alive and to generate a spectacle in order to deter others from committing crimes.
+The cruelty of the mode of execution (including the amount victims were tortured before the actual execution) was also more or less extreme depending on the crime itself.
 Punishments often invoked the "purifying" powers of earth (burial), water (drowning), and fire (burning alive).
 Victims were also decapitated, quartered, hanged, and beaten.
 Bodies or body parts were often displayed in public places and authorities took pains to ensure that remains would stay visible for as long as possible.

 However, the death penalty was not used in all parts of Europe.
 Vladimir the Great abolished the death penalty in Kievan Rus' following his conversion to Christianity in 988.